- Research & Extension

 Professor, Vegetable Breeding and Genetics

-I develop improved vegetable varieties with the main focus being to support gardeners, growers and processors in the Pacific Northwest (PNW).
+We develop improved vegetable varieties with the main focus being to support gardeners, growers and processors in the Pacific Northwest (PNW).
 This region of the United States has a unique growing environment, and varieties developed elsewhere may not necessarily be optimally adapted to the PNW.
-I have breeding programs on snap beans, snap peas, broccoli, tomatoes and cucurbits.
+We have breeding programs on snap beans, snap peas, broccoli, tomatoes and cucurbits.
 My academic interests include breeding for disease resistance, enhanced human nutrition, and adaptation to organic production systems.
+We use a combination of traditional plant breeding techniques combined with genomics and bioinformatics tools.

 Department of Horticulture